Sheryl Schechter, LMSW

 Email: sheryl@auduboncounseling.com

 Sheryl’s client-centered approach utilizes psychotherapy and other evidence-based therapeutic interventions, such as Prolonged Exposure Therapy and Cognitive Behavior Therapy.
-Sheryl incorporates these treatment strategies with “mindfulness” and “grounding” techniques as a means to create a safe therapeutic environment to carry from therapy into daily life.
-Sheryl also recognizes the power of community in recovery through concurrent self-help and family therapy.
+Sheryl incorporates these treatment strategies with “mindfulness” and “grounding” techniques to create a safe therapeutic environment to carry from therapy to daily life.
+Sheryl strongly encourages ties with family, and community connection for support.
+“Together we can…”

 As a social worker and professional caregiver, I know how important it is to recognize stress.
 If I am to be the “best me” and be present as a caregiver, I must take care of myself.